Submissions for Minding Nature

 We publish articles, reviews, and reflections.
 Minding Nature submissions range from a wide spectrum of contributors, including philosophers, indigenous thinkers, scientists, naturalists, theologians, activists, artists, and poets.
 The writing style of submissions should be rigorous yet accessible to our diverse audience who are interested in varied themes and writing styles.

-Format: Submit posts in Microsoft Word format, double-spaced with 1 inch margins.
+Format: Submit posts in Microsoft Word format, double-spaced, Times New Roman, with 1-inch margins.
 Each submission should have a title and the author’s name and contact email address centered at the top of the first page.
-The Word document should include only text and hyperlinks.
-Endnotes are encourages where appropriate.
-We use University of Chicago Style for endnotes.
-They should be embedded in the MS Word file using the endnote feature.
+The Word document should include page numbers and endnote citations where appropriate.
+We use Chicago Manual of Style for endnotes.
+They should be embedded in the Word document using the endnote feature.

-Author bios and headshots: If you are a first-time contributor, please include your author bio (no more than 500 words) and a headshot (at least 250 x 250 pixels).
+Author bios and headshots: Please include your author bio (no more than 500 words) and a headshot (at least 250 x 250 pixels).

 Images: We highly encourage you to provide photos or other images to accompany your text.
-When providing photographs, tables, graphs, or other images, please include a caption and a photo permission or credit for all images.
-We ask that you carefully name the image files and indicate an approximate location in the text of the Word file article where an image (use the file name) should be placed and what the caption if any should be.
-Photographs, tables, graphs, or other images should be submitted as individual high-resolution JPEG or TIFF files at a minimum of 300 dpi and 2MB file size.
-Please do not embed these in the MS Word file text.
+When submitting photographs, tables, graphs, or other images, please include a caption.
+You must also provide permission for use of and credit for all images.
+We ask that you name the image files with the caption that you would like to use (e.g., Urban farmer working in Chicago.jpg).
+Please indicate an approximate location in the text of the Word file article where an image should be placed (use the file/caption name).
+Photographs, tables, graphs, or other images should be submitted as individual high-resolution JPEG or TIFF files at a minimum of 300 DPI and 2MB file size.
+Please do not embed images in the Word file text.

 Submission and Review Process